User Configurable Dashboards

 As the Agile pricing data goes right back to February 2018 you could do potentially choose ‘now-700d’ without any bother.
 If you were to go back further than February 2018 (or May 2019 for Outgoing) then you’d see an empty graph as there is no data to show.

-I really hope you find some utility from this feature.
+I really hope you find this feature useful.
 Any problems please let me know via the Contact Form on the site.

-Using this referral code will gift you £50 of free credit after signup: https://share.octopus.energy/linen-pearl-869
+Using this referral code will gift you £50 of free Octopus Energy credit after signup: https://share.octopus.energy/linen-pearl-869

 If you’re considering owning part of a wind farm through Ripple Energy, get £25 of free credit (if investing more than £1000) using my Ripple referral link.